-Maintain safety and security of the maritime domain by defending the principle of freedom of navigation, including preventing and eradicating piracy, ensuring free and open trade and commerce, and promoting related customary international law and international agreements.16
+Maintain safety and security of the maritime domain by defending the principle of freedom of navigation, including preventing and eradicating piracy, ensuring free and open trade and commerce, and promoting related customary international law and international agreements.15

 For the United States, freedom of navigation for military purposes includes the right to conduct surveillance in the exclusive economic zone of any nation, including China.
 For Washington, the reality is that as long as China refuses to renounce the use of force against Taiwan, the requirement for up-to-date intelligence will exist.
-Thus, American air and naval reconnaissance mis-
+Thus, American air and naval reconnaissance missions, which are a major irritant to China, are likely to continue.